kubernetes/enhancements/keps/sig-storage/3314-csi-volume-snapshot-delta/README.md

 drastically improve backup bottlenecks and streamline the user's data protection workflows.

-Many storage providers are already utilizing these kind of block-level changes for efficient data backup and restoration.
-This KEP proposes a design to extend the Kubernetes CSI architecture to utilize these CBT features to bring efficient , cloud-native data protection to Kubernetes users.
+Many storage providers already have the ability to detect block-level changes for efficient data backup and restoration.
+This KEP proposes a design to extend the Kubernetes CSI framework to utilize these CBT features to bring efficient, cloud-native data protection to Kubernetes users.

 ### Goals